-That rule only comes up in years when a shareholder transfers his or her CFC stock to the taxpayer and before the stock was transferred the transferring shareholder received a dividend on the stock which he or she later transferred.
+That rule only comes up in years when a shareholder transfers their CFC stock to the taxpayer and before the stock was transferred the transferring shareholder received a dividend on the stock which they later transferred.
 The amount of the reduction which the taxpayer is allowed to take is the smaller of the actual distribution or the proportion of the CFC's subpart F income which the CFC earned during the period that the predecessor shareholder owned the shares.